-Institutional Charges: If you are entitled to a refund of a portion of tuition and fees, the state grant funds must be returned before issuing you any funds.
+Institutional Charges: If you are entitled to a refund of a portion of tuition and fees, the state grant funds must be returned before issuing the student a refund.

-Non-Institutional expenses: If you withdraw prior to or at the 35% point of the term, BCC shall use the State Grant Withdrawal Worksheet and prorate the amount of State funds disbursed for non-institutional expenses and return State funds.
+Non-Institutional expenses: If the student withdraws from a class prior to or at the 35% point of the term, the college shall use the State Grant Withdrawal Worksheet to prorate the amount of State funds disbursed for non-institutional expenses to return State funds.

-Any credit balance created by State funds and awaiting disbursement must be returned to the State grant program rather than be released to you.
+Any credit balance created by State funds and awaiting disbursement cannot be released to the student and must be returned to the State grant program.

-BCC is not required to return any funds for noninstitutional expenses when you officially withdraw after the 35% point of the term.
+The college is not required to return any funds for non-institutional expenses when the student officially withdraws after the 35% point of the term.

-Unofficial Withdrawal or No Academic Credit Earned
+No Academic Credit Earned